mcarlson/rheses/README.md

 Finally, you may get better performance if you utilize phantom's disk cache:

     phantomjs ./bin/phantomrunner.js 100 --disk-cache

+You can also target a specific smoke test by naming it on the commandline

+    phantomjs ./bin/phantomrunner.js art.html

 running the component tests
 --------------------------